Translate

 Montevideo, Uruguay

-Fundación Pérez Scremini operates the Pediatric Hemato-Oncology program in Hospital Pereira Rossell.
-They offer treatment free of charge to children from low-income backgrounds.
-Their services are comprehensive, including medical consultations, medications, hospital stays and meals, mental health support, treatment research, and transportation.
+Fundación Pérez Scremini operates the Pediatric Hemato-Oncology Program at Hospital Pereira Rossell.
+Its services include medical consultations, medications, hospital stays, meals, mental health support, research, and transportation assistance for children and families facing cancer.

 Project Start icon